Superconducting Diode Effect in Weak Localization Regime

-Next, let us focus on the quality factor $\eta$ of the SD effect.
-The diode quality factor $\eta$ is defined as $\eta = (1 -\xi)/(1+\xi)$, where $\xi = |I_{\rm sc-}/I_{\rm sc+}|$ and $I_{\rm sc\pm}$ is the critical current in the $\pm y$-direction.
-Because $\eta$ is tiny in the weak SOC regime, we calculate the SDE in the intermediate SOC regime and show the results of $\eta$ in Figs.~\hyperref[fig1]{1c} and \hyperref[fig1]{1d}.
-As shown in Fig.~\hyperref[fig1]{1c}, the diode quality factor increases as the system approaches the tricritical point.
-To show the behaviors of the SDE near the transition line, we plot in Fig.~\hyperref[fig1]{1d} the diode quality factor near the transition line as a function of the reduced temperature.
-The absolute values of the diode quality factor increase divergently as the tricritical point is approached.
-We see qualitatively the same behaviors in the absence and presence of the e-e interaction, while the tricritical point is shifted.
-Although the Coulomb interaction significantly reduces the zero-field transition temperature, the diode quality factor almost coincides in both cases at high reduced temperatures.
-This behavior is deviated as the tricritical points are approached.
-Because the tricritical point is shifted by interactions, the absolute values of the diode quality factor in the presence of interactions become smaller than those in the case without interactions.
+Let us discuss the SD effect with focus on the diode quality factor $\eta$.
+Since $\eta$ is tiny in the weak SOC case, we calculate the SD effect in the comparable SOC case and show the color map of $\eta$ in Fig.~\hyperref[fig1]{1a}.
+It appears that $\eta$ increases as the system approaches the tricritical point.
+To show the behavior of $\eta$ near the transition line, we plot in Fig.~\hyperref[fig1]{1b} the diode quality factor near the transition line as a function of normalized temperature $\tau_{\rm r}$, defined as $\tau_{\rm r} = T/T_{\rm c0}$ or $\tau_{\rm r} = T/T_{\rm c}$.
+We see qualitatively the same behavior of $\eta$ in the absence and presence of the e-e interaction.
+Especially, $\eta$ in the two cases almost coincide at high $\tau_{\rm r}$ despite the significant decrease in the zero-field transition temperature due to the e-e interactions.
+This means that the SD effect with the same order of $\eta$ as in the free case can be achieved in the interaction case.
+This finding also suggests a universal law of the diode quality factor, which will be derived below.

-Finally, we discuss the WL correction to the conductivity $\sigma_{\rm WL}$.
-The correction is normalized with the Drude conductivity $\sigma_{\rm D}=2\nu D$.
-As shown in Fig.~\hyperref[fig1]{1a}, interestingly, $\sigma_{\rm WL}$ in the intermediate SOC regime decreases as the temperature and magnetic field increase, indicating stronger localization effects.
-By examining the plot near the transition lines [Fig.~\hyperref[fig1]{1b}], we conclude that the e-e interaction can suppress the WL correction.
-However, as shown in Fig.~\hyperref[fig2]{2a}, the qualitatively opposite behaviors manifest themselves in almost the entire region of temperatures and magnetic fields.
-Looking at the results near the transition lines [Fig.~\hyperref[fig2]{2b}], we find that the e-e interaction can enhance the WL correction when the SOC is weak.